MAS & Unmanned Craft

 Innovative Power & Propulsion

-As concepts and operations are defined we are engaging with key stakeholders to develop hybrid power systems that integrate innovative energy sources, including solar and wave energy, with battery and cell technology.
-Next generation maritime has the opportunity to utilise proven technologies in the unmanned air and land sectors.
+As concepts and operations are defined we are engaging with key stakeholders to develop hybrid power systems that integrate ICE with innovative energy sources including battery and hydrogen technology.
+Next generation maritime has the opportunity to utilise proven technologies from the unmanned air and land sectors.